 Estimate of how many kilos of meat the peasants were to deliver for Valdemar the Victorious' entourage for two nights.
 Slaughter-weights are found on the Internet.
 Assuming that the 400 plates represent 400 people, then each person should consume 8,790/(400*2) kilos per day.
 Which gives about 11 kilos of meat per person per day.
 It must be said to be impossible.

-Historian Ole Fenger cites another contemporary source.
-A bishop complains of a royal visit "with an immense amount of people, horses and dogs"
+The historian Ole Fenger quotes another contemporary source.
+A bishop complains about a royal visit "with an incredible amount of people, horses and dogs"

-Valdemar's magnificence probably surpassed that of former kings.
-We remember what Saxo wrote about his predecessor a hundred years earlier, King Niels: "In order not to burden the country with a costly troop of household guards and great expenses, he satisfied in daily life with a guard of only six or seven men just to be safe for thieves and robbers, and the splendor he unfolded as a king did not exceed what was indicated by the size of his household guard."
+Valdemar's display of splendor probably far surpassed that of previous kings.
+We remember what Saxo wrote about his predecessor a hundred years earlier, king Niels: "In order not to burden the country with an expensive household troop and great expenses, he is daily accompanied by a guard of only six or seven men only to be safe for thieves and robbers, and the splendor he displayed as king did not exceed what corresponded to the size of his household troop."

 Jutland law was given by Valdemar in Vordingborg in March 1241.
 Its famous preface reads: